[Editor’s note: “10 Stocks to Buy as They Ride a Coronavirus Tailwind” is regularly updated to include the most relevant information available.]

 Zoom Video Communications (ZM)

 In other words, that’s a lot of people suddenly forced to telecommute.
-Cynically, Zoom has the nation’s biggest hostage audience.
+And that might be a transition that’s permanent.
+Plus, Zoom enjoyed and continues to gain benefits from a hostage audience.
 Honestly, this is a huge deal for ZM stock.

 A former senior business analyst for Sony Electronics, Josh Enomoto has helped broker major contracts with Fortune Global 500 companies.
 Over the past several years, he has delivered unique, critical insights for the investment markets, as well as various other industries including legal, construction management, and healthcare.
 As of this writing, he did not hold a position in any of the aforementioned securities.